erangaeb/backstage-apis/README.md

 # Deploy new Kubernetes Cluster

-We have deployed a new `hawk-2` cluster to the `sth` data center.
+We have deployed a new `hawk-2` cluster in the `sth` data center.
 This document contains the main steps we have followed.
 These steps will be applicable for deploying new clusters or migrating existing clusters between the data centers (e.g `thn` to i`sth` and vice versa).

 ## 1. Cluster Setup